nickmvincent/cmpt419_fall2025/slides/deck3.md

 ## Two Questions

-- How is data-centric AI or data-centric ML different just plain old AI or plain old ML?
+- How is data-centric AI or data-centric ML different from just plain old AI or plain old ML?
   - The DataPerf paper provides one way to answer that
   - Today's DCAI paper provides another
   - To expand, we might imagine a few *running scenarios* that will be useful throughout our course